 Select Wines

 The 2019 Ghost Horse World Cabernet Sauvignon is deep ruby in color; the bouquet offers an attractive union of both fruit and barrel influences with scents of raspberry, cherry, red plum and a note of red chili spice.
 This wine smells like the variety.
 As it evolves it opens to additional layers of mocha and chocolate.
 Balanced right out of the gate, this wine offers flavors of cherry, plum, blackberry and dark raspberry with a lingering hint of pepper.
 Its mouth feel is an important attribute worth mentioning.
 The tannins show a creamy and almost velvety texture – at most we will go as far as to say they feel lightly grainy.
 Regardless they are well integrated into the seamless and brightly lit finish.
-A balanced wine out of the gate such as this bottling should be balanced later in its life.
+A balanced wine in its youth, such as this bottling should be balanced later in its life.
 Highly approachable at 5 years post vintage at the time of our tasting.
 Like the other Ghost Horse red wines this bottling was aged in 200% new French oak barrels.

 —